justsml/dans-blog-v3/src/content/posts/2020-01-02--js-quiz-14-date-time-questions-test-your-knowledge/index.md

 ## Outline

 The `Date` class in JavaScript has a notoriously difficult API.
-It was inherited from Java...
+It was inherited from Java, and I can only assume was inspired ancient neolithic time keeping methods.

-This situation leads many developers to use 3rd party libraries without question.
+The struggle to get `Date`'s leads many developers to use 3rd party libraries without question.
 While often a safe and reliable choice, these libraries are rarely needed for formatting dates or localization!

 This quiz is designed to test (and deepen) your knowledge of the native `Date` API.
 Use the green buttons for hints & explanations!
 Hopefully by the end of the challenge you'll have solidified your understanding of `Date`'s in JavaScript.